-The booster servomotor is used with the governor to help the prime mover start quickly by moving the governor output toward the maximum fuel position at startup.
-A high output booster having a 1:1 or higher pressure ratio is necessary when used with the PG-200/PG-300 governor.
-A fuel limiter, an option on the PG column assemblies, is sometimes necessary when the booster servomotor is used.
+The booster servomotor is used with the governor to help the prime mover start quickly by moving the governor output toward the maximum-fuel position at startup.
+A high-output booster is necessary when used with the PG-500 governor.